quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 0xb55ccf3.

-3. Encrypt the result of expand_left(left_0, index)) to obtain a ciphertext, where 'index' is 1 plus the total length of the resulting connection ID excluding the first octet, cid_len.
+3. Encrypt the result of expand_left(left_0, index)) to obtain a ciphertext, where 'index' is one octet: the two most significant bits of which are 0b00, and the six least significant bits are the length of the resulting connection ID in bytes, cid_len.

 4. XOR the least significant bits of the ciphertext with right_0 to form right_1.